 there until it was determined that he was

-four years to the day that he had left, from
+almost four years, to the day, since he had

-ashore, he placed a long distance phone call to
+When he was ashore, he placed a long distance

 returned home to Harrodsburg.